mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 Docker containers communicate by connecting to the same Docker network.
 In most real-world applications, this is a user-defined Bridge Network, where Docker provides built-in DNS-based name resolution.
 This allows containers to communicate using their container names instead of IP addresses, making communication simpler and more reliable.
 For example, a frontend container can communicate with a backend container using its container name without worrying about changing IP addresses

 ---

+## Q21.
+What is the Host Network and when would you use it?

+> **Difficulty:** Intermediate
+> **Estimated Answer Time:** 20–30 seconds

+### 🎤 Interview Answer

+The Host Network is a Docker network mode where the container uses the host machine's network directly instead of having its own separate network.
+Because of this, the container can communicate faster and doesn't need its own network isolation.

+We usually use the Host Network for applications that need the fastest possible network performance or direct access to the host's network.

+---